Mastering OET Speaking for Medicine: Tips to Succeed on Test Day

 Your overall IELTS score must be 7.5, with at least 7 for each area.

-For the OET, you must reach Grade B.
+For the OET, you must reach Grade B with a B in each of the 4 papers.

 Your test results must be less than 2 years old.